 First, the good news.
 The Climb is a comedy, and the jokes land.
 Covino and Marvin’s repartee is incredibly natural, and Covino's real skill for pace and structure means the laughs come from unexpected reversals or surprising plot developments more often than pithy one-liners.
 It’s called The Climb and never once nods to Miley Cyrus, for example.

-You only wish Covino and Marvin would have approached their female characters with similar care and novelty.
+You only wish Covino and Marvin would have approached their female characters with similar care.
 The Climb is a buddy comedy, and a successful one, but in its slightly heightened world, women are either prizes, angry mothers, strippers, or harpies.
-The film’s ostensible stance on the hard drinking, self-absorbed Mike is that he’s A Good Guy, Deep Down, but The Climb doesn’t do enough to separate itself from the qualities it condemns in him.
+The film’s ostensible stance on the hard-drinking, self-absorbed Mike is that he’s A Good Guy, Deep Down, but The Climb doesn’t do enough to separate itself from the qualities it condemns in him.
 The first conflict is over a promiscuous woman who gets three lines and promptly dies; then there's Kyle's eventual wife (Gayle Rankin), a widely hated control freak.
-However glib it may be to evoke the Bechdel test in 2020, The Climb only passes it when Kyle's mother and sister briefly side eye at her.
+However glib it may be to evoke the Bechdel test, The Climb only passes it when two women side-eye Rankin.

-This would be troubling on its own, but it indicates a deeper problem with The Climb.
+This would be troubling enough on its own, but it indicates another, broader problem with The Climb.
 Covino regularly nods to the masters with his camera and his storytelling techniques—at a post-screening Q&A he namechecked Truffaut and Varda—but the film’s roots as a Sundance short are visible.
 If, as a feature, The Climb frequently engaging, it can also feel like its striking style is a cover for its fundamentally conservative ideas.
 Men could be friends if women wouldn't get in the way; life is an uphill battle and you need a buddy by your side, no matter how badly he's behaved.
-Jules and Jim came out in 1962, and you feel Truffaut wouldn't find much fault with the way the protagonists in The Climb think.
+You sense Truffaut wouldn't find much unusual about the way the characters in The Climb think.

 Still, it’s not a wholly sour experience.
 The soundtrack is full of ebullient French pop, and Covino's whimsical touches—the long takes, the a cappella interludes—are sincerely fun.
-They don't often enhance the engine of the film—the central friendship between Mike and Kyle—but then Marvin and Covino's natural chemistry doesn't need much enhancing.
+They don't often enhance the central friendship between Mike and Kyle, which remains the engine of the film, but then Marvin and Covino's natural chemistry doesn't need much enhancing.